EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.psf.md

 ### imUtil.psf.fwhm_fromBank

-Measure the FWHM of an image by cross corr. with a Gaussian template bank Package: +imUtil.psf Description: Measure the FWHM of an image by cross corr. with a Gaussian template bank and choose the best FWHM by the mode of most
+Measure the FWHM of an image by cross corr. with a Gaussian template bank Package: +imUtil.psf Description: Measure the FWHM of an image by cross corr. with a Gaussian template bank and choose the best FWHM by the mode of most detection above some S/N.